 The following guidelines apply to mid- and highrise built form.
-Mid- and High-rise buildings provide opportunities for framing and defining the public realm, while allowing for increased densities that more efficiently use land and infrastructure.
+Mid- and high-rise buildings provide opportunities for framing and defining the public realm, while allowing for increased densities that more efficiently use land and infrastructure.
 They support mixed use communities, promote active transportation, and if done properly, generate livable pedestrian experiences.

-Mid-rise buildings have a maximum height of 6 storeys and High-rise buildings have a maximum height of 12 storeys.
+Mid-rise buildings have a maximum height of 6 storeys and high-rise buildings have a maximum height of 12 storeys.

-- 1. Concentrate the greatest heights and massing along the frontage of a Regional, Collector, or Main Street. - 2.
-Ensure the scale of mid- and high-rise buildings is compatible and sensitively integrated with surrounding residential uses in terms of building mass, height, setbacks, orientation, privacy, landscaping, shadow casting, accessibility, and visual impact. - 3.
-To demonstrate mitigation of potential shadow or wind impacts on existing or proposed pedestrian routes, public spaces, and adjacent development technical studies may be required including a wind study and/or sun/ shadow study. - 4.
+- Concentrate the greatest heights and massing along the frontage of a Regional, Collector, or Main Street. - 2.
+Ensure the scale of mid- and high-rise buildings are compatible and sensitively integrated with surrounding residential uses in terms of building mass, height, setbacks, orientation, privacy, landscaping, shadow casting, accessibility, and visual impact. - Technical studies including a wind study and/ or sun/shadow study may be required to demonstrate mitigation of potential shadow or wind impacts on existing or proposed pedestrian routes, public spaces, and adjacent development. - 4.
 Development transition requirements may be met using a combination of the following: - a.
-Separate mid- and high-rise buildings from low-rise buildings with a Local Road; - b.
-Locate less dense and lower scale buildings in locations adjacent to existing low-rise neighbourhoods; - c.
+Separate mid- and high-rise buildings from low-rise buildings with a Local Road; - Locate less dense and lower scale buildings in locations adjacent to existing low-rise neighbourhoods; - c.
 Require a minimum 7.5 metre rear yard setback where mid- and high-rise development abuts low-rise properties; - d.
-Mitigate the actual and perceived massing impacts of a mid- and highrise building by breaking up the mass
+Mitigate the actual and perceived massing impacts of a mid- or highrise building by breaking up the mass